cf73/idisaved2/content/collections/pages/concretism.md

         text: "De Stijl\_"
       -
         type: text
-        text: "group of artists and designers (e.g., Piet Mondrian, Gerrit Rietveld, and others) who sought to capture and express the “spiritual” in art.
-Their search led them to use visual abstractions thus avoiding mere repetition of the external world of objects.
-Also influencing the group was the deep interest from studies happening locally called\_"
+        text: 'group of artists and designers (e.g., Piet Mondrian, Gerrit Rietveld, and others) who sought to capture and express the “spiritual” in art.
+Their search led them to use visual abstractions thus avoiding mere repetition of the external world of objects. '
       -
         type: text
         marks:
           -
+            type: bold
+        text: "Also influencing the group was the deep interest from studies happening locally called\_" -
+        type: text
+        marks:
+          -
+            type: bold
+          -
             type: italic
-        text: "theosophy\_"
+        text: "THEOSOPHY\_"
       -
         type: text
+        marks:
+          -
+            type: bold
         text: "that presented a scientific view to render life more intelligible by connecting us with wholeness.
 After studying\_"
       -
         type: text
         marks:
           -
+            type: bold
+          -
             type: italic
         text: "theosophy\_"
       -
         type: text
+        marks:
+          -
+            type: bold
         text: 'Theo van Doesburg concluded that their search, intended to express the spiritual in art, was a search to find that true sense of Reality at the heart of meaning and value.
+In other words, using the “abstract” means searching for truth with the creation of artifacts from which we gain a sense of wholeness.'
+      -
+        type: text
-In other words, using the “abstract” means searching for truth with the creation of artifacts from which we gain a sense of wholeness.
-Theo decided that this creation is not limited to abstract shapes and colors but can also be found in other ways to serve the same purpose of inquiry in the search of Reality, hence a true sense of Reality from that principle of Oneness—which he called Concretism.'
+        text: ' Theo decided that this creation is not limited to abstract shapes and colors but can also be found in other ways to serve the same purpose of inquiry in the search of Reality, hence a true sense of Reality from that principle of Oneness—which he called Concretism.'
   -
     type: paragraph
     content: